HelpBot Assistant

-This section explains how to create a simple Speed Dial and demonstrate the basic usage of the Speed Dial component in an React environment.
+This section explains the steps required to create a simple React Speed Dial component and demonstrate its basic usage in a React environment.

 Note: To create a React application using create-react-app, refer to this documentation for more details.